 For a while then and still somewhat today it was considered enlightened, aware, to toss around a few terms from non-Western religions as a critique of uptight, hind-bound spiritual morality derived in no small part from our Puritan forbearers.
 Karma was one of those words that got used -- probably overused -- at that time.
 It is a concept that comes from the religions of India and says that our actions -- good or bad -- are revisiting upon us, in this life or in our next iteration.
 Basically good deed and works reap good karma, and those with good karma can expect good things to come their way.
 Bad karma nets bad outcomes.

-driver say, or taking advantage of someone’s weakness -- someone might say to you, “Oooohhh.
+So, back in this particular day, if you did something wrong -- cutting off another driver say, or taking advantage of someone’s weakness -- someone might say to you, “Oooohhh.
 Bad Karma, man.”
 When it seemed like all my friends were very attracted to these new, old ideas from the East, I remember thinking “Gee, bad karma sounds like just another way to describe sin.”
 So, whenever I would hear someone say something like, “Watch out, man.
 You don’t wanna do that!
 That’ll be bad karma” it sounded an awful lot like my grandmother -- borrowing from St. Paul -- would say to me: “The wages of sin is death.”

-non-Christian idea at all.
+So maybe the concept of karma isn’t such a non-Western, non-Christian idea at all.
 You don’t have to read the Upanishads or ponder Buddhist koans to understand karma.
 There’s another ancient, mystical sacred text from the East you can study, from which you can reap great spiritual wisdom and insight.
 It’s the Bible.
 If you want to gain an understanding of the spiritual concept of karma, you can read Luke chapter 16, verses 19-31, our gospel for today.
 If there is such a thing as Christian bad karma, then the rich man in our gospel today is the epitome of it.

 This particular parable of Jesus is an interesting one.
 It is the only parable in which a character is given a name.
 And that character is named Lazarus.
 Lazarus’s name is derived from the Hebrew name Eleazar which means “God Helps”.
 In the case of our Larazus, we might say only God helps, because no one else seems to care a whit about him.

-meaning of Lazarus’s name, and there is the description of the rich man.
+There are other little clues in the parable that help set the scene.
+There is the meaning of Lazarus’s name, and there is the description of the rich man.
 He dresses in purple and fine linen -- expensive clothes for the time.
 The wearing of purple in particular is interesting.
 Purple dye was very expensive and became associated with the rich and the ruling classes.
 The Romans even regulated who could wear purple, and how much purple, based on their status and wealth.

-riff raff.
+The rich man is, as Amos puts it in our first reading, at ease in Zion.
+He feasts sumptuously every day.
+We can know he has quite a nice house, because we are told that it was at his gate that the sick and starving Lazarus laid.
+A gate meant a very nice house with a courtyard and the means -- that gate -- to keep out the riff raff.
 The rich man never pays Lazarus any notice, and never offers to feed him or take him into his home.
 Bad karma, man.
 Bad, bad karma.
 Because in an instant, both Lazarus and the rich man find themselves ‘on the other side’ and in very different places over there.
 For there Lazarus lounges in the bosom of Abraham, and the rich man suffers the torments of hell.

 The rich man begs for some comfort from Lazarus, and when he can’t get it, he asks that Lazarus be sent to warn his loved ones of their impending bad karma.
 Now here’s the thing about the rich man that makes you feel he deserves what he gets.
 Here he is in hell, for not reaching out to Lazarus, for not coming to his aid, but does he get that?
 Not at all.
 He still wants Lazarus to wait upon him with a cool drink of water, and he wants Lazarus to be his messenger.
 Dude, figure it out!
+Father Abraham tells the rich man that what he asks is impossible because there is a great chasm that separates Lazarus from the rich man in the afterlife.
+But not only in the afterlife -- that chasm existed in their lives as well.

-poor, the educated from the uneducated, the powerful from the weak.
+The same chasm exists today.
+It is the chasm that separates the rich from the poor, the educated from the uneducated, the powerful from the weak.
 It separates those in our country with adequate health coverage from those who, like Lazarus, suffer sickness without access to the best health care system in human history.
 But there is a difference between the two chasms that separate Lazarus and the rich man in this life and in the next.
 The chasm in the next life is unbridgeable, but the chasm is this life is not.
 The rich man had all the resources he needed to act with charity.
 He had the wherewithal to make a real difference in the lives of people like Lazarus.
 And he cannot claim ignorance as an excuse, because the sick and starving Lazarus lay right at his front door.
 His opportunity for redemption was laid before him, and somehow, for some reason, he missed it.

 Now here’s another New Ageism for you.
 I’ll bet you’ve heard this one before.
 “The universe puts people in our lives for a reason.”
 Well, yeah.
 There lies Lazarus, there lies a pathway to salvation, an opportunity to share the bounteous grace and loving kindness of God, on his own doorstep.
 But the rich man didn’t see it, he chose to ignore it.
 The rich man elected to forgo the good karma and failed to reach across the chasm to help one whom God had given him to care for, delivered right to his doorstep.
 Friends, don’t make the same mistake.
 Look around you.
 Pay attention to what and whom God has strewn in your path.
 Reach across the chasm when you have the chance.
 Do good.
 Be generous and ready to share.
 Share the bounty and grace that God has given you.
 You likely won’t have to go far to find an opportunity to do so.
 You might even find an envelope in your bulletin this morning that just might do the trick.